-- The School houses a fully equipped, soundproof TV studio and control room with three cameras, stateof-the-art lighting, vision and audio mixers, lighting console and a multi-viewer screen. - For other assignments, students have access to full camera kits including HD cameras, lighting and sound equipment. - For post-production work, the School provides its students with two Mac Computer Labs (total 36 stations) and six individual editing suites that run AvidTM and Adobe PremiereTM editing software. - Global Classroom serves as a high-technology medium for lectures by the most accomplished media academicians and professionals from around the world. - MBRSC also houses a 36-seat Screening Room equipped with a high-definition projector and surround sound system.
+- A fully equipped, soundproof TV studio and control room with three cameras, state-of-the-art lighting, vision and audio mixers, a teleprompter, a character generator station, a lighting console and a multiviewer screen in addition to a cyclorama, a blue and a green screen. - Full camera kits including DSLR cameras (Canon 5D Mark IV and Sony A7S) and Sony FS7 among others, prime lenses kits, lighting (LED and Kino Flo), sound equipment (Sennheiser microphones and Zoom recorders) and grip (Manfrotto tripods, Ronin M Gimbal, C-stands, flags, reflectors). - Two Mac Computer Labs (total 36 stations) and six individual editing suites that run AvidTM and Adobe PremiereTM editing software. - Global Classroom that serves as a high-technology medium for lectures by the most accomplished media academicians and professionals from around the world. - A 36-seat Screening Room equipped with a high-definition Cristie projector and JBL surround sound system, that serves for world cinema and student films' screenings.